OpenSensorsIO/blog/source/_posts/2013-10-08-future-cities.markdown

 comments: false
 categories: future cities hackathon, urban data
 ---
-We were honored to be a platform partner and host the data for the future cities hackathon organised by [Data Science London](http://futurecitieshackathon.com/) during the weekend of the 5th - 6th of October.
+We were honored to be a platform partner and host the data for [The Future Cities Hackathon: Open Urban Data for The Citizens](http://futurecitieshackathon.com/) a collaborative project by [Data Science London](http://datasciencelondon.org/) during the weekend of the 5th - 6th of October.

 Granular Data sets where provided by the City of Westminster by street and a period of around a year.
 The full list data sets are below: